Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: Introduction

 The plan of our paper is the following.
 In the next Sec.~\ref{sec:2.0} we recall all complex $\mathfrak{o}(4;\mathbbm{C})$ $r$-matrices and perform their contractions leading to quantum-deformed inhomogeneous $\mathfrak{o}(3;\mathbbm{C})$ algebras, i.e. quantum $\mathfrak{o}(3;\mathbbm{C}) \vartriangleright\!\!< {\cal T}^3(\mathbbm{C})$ algebras.
 Sec.~\ref{sec:3.0} is devoted to the description of real forms of the complex algebras $\mathfrak{o}(3;\mathbbm{C})$, $\mathfrak{o}(3;\mathbbm{C}) \vartriangleright\!\!< {\cal T}^3(\mathbbm{C})$ and $\mathfrak{o}(4;\mathbbm{C})$.
-The focal point of our paper is Sec.~\ref{sec:4.0}, where we analyze all possible quantum IW contractions of the deformed real forms of $\mathfrak{o}(4;\mathbbm{C})$: in Subsec.~\ref{sec:4.1} we obtain $r$-matrices of the quantum $D = 3$ inhomogeneous Euclidean algebra from contractions of the $\mathfrak{o}(4)$ $r$-matrices; then we study contractions of the $\mathfrak{o}(3,1)$ $r$-matrices, leading to $D = 3$ inhomogeneous Euclidean (in Subsec.~\ref{sec:4.2}) or $D = 3$ Poincar\'{e} (in Subsec.~\ref{sec:4.2a}) quantum algebras; in Subsec.~\ref{sec:4.3} we consider contractions of $r$-matrices of three different $\mathfrak{o}(2,2)$ real forms, which provide another set of quantum $D = 3$ Poincar\'{e} algebras.
-Subsequently, in Sec.~\ref{sec:5.0} we recall the complete list of $D = 3$ inhomogeneous Euclidean and $D = 3$ Poincar\'{e} $r$-matrices given in \cite{Stachura:1998ps} and compare them with the ones derived by us via the quantum IW contractions.
-Finally, Sec.~\ref{sec:6.0} is mainly devoted to a discussion of relevance of quantum Poincar\'{e} algebras (at some points we also refer to quantum (anti-)de Sitter algebras) in 3D quantum gravity models.
+The focal point of our paper is Sec.~\ref{sec:4.0}, where we analyze all possible inequivalent quantum IW contractions of the deformed real forms of $\mathfrak{o}(4;\mathbbm{C})$: in Subsec.~\ref{sec:4.1} we obtain $r$-matrices of the quantum $D = 3$ inhomogeneous Euclidean algebra from contractions of the $\mathfrak{o}(4)$ $r$-matrices; then we study contractions of the $\mathfrak{o}(3,1)$ $r$-matrices, leading to $D = 3$ inhomogeneous Euclidean (in Subsec.~\ref{sec:4.2}) or $D = 3$ Poincar\'{e} (in Subsec.~\ref{sec:4.2a}) quantum algebras; in Subsec.~\ref{sec:4.3} we consider contractions of $r$-matrices of three different $\mathfrak{o}(2,2)$ real forms, which provide another set of quantum $D = 3$ Poincar\'{e} algebras; all our results are collected in Subsec.~\ref{sec:4.4}.
+Subsequently, in Sec.~\ref{sec:5.0} we recall the complete list of $D = 3$ inhomogeneous Euclidean and $D = 3$ Poincar\'{e} $r$-matrices given in \cite{Stachura:1998ps} and compare them with the ones derived by us via the quantum IW contractions and listed in Subsec.~\ref{sec:4.4}.
+Finally, Sec.~\ref{sec:6.0} contains physically most interesting results.
+It is devoted to the analysis of relevance of Poincar\'{e} and (anti-)de Sitter quantum algebras in 3D quantum gravity models.
 We conclude the paper with a summary and a short list of open problems in Sec.~\ref{sec:7.0}.